User Guide¶

 This grant is intended for web applications.
 The user's browser is redirected (HTTP 302) to the authorization server, which handles authentication (e.g., via username/password, two-factor authentication, etc.).

 After successful authentication, the authorization server redirects the browser back to a pre-registered endpoint in the web application, passing an authorization code.
-The web application then uses its own credentials (client_id
+The web application then uses its own credentials (client_id and client_secret) along with the authorization code to request an access token from the authorization server.

 API Reference¶